uppusaikiran/uppusaikiran.github.com/_posts/2025-04-19-Capture-the-Flag-CheatSheet.markdown

 ### 🧠 Generating Wordlist from the Website

-Use `cewl` to crawl a target website and generate a custom wordlist based on its content—useful for password attacks, username discovery, or directory bruteforcing.
+Use `cewl` to crawl a target website and generate a custom wordlist based on its content.
+Useful for password attacks, username discovery, or directory bruteforcing.

 #### Basic Usage:
 ```bash